 If it is your first time filing for bankruptcy, a note will be placed on your credit report.
 This note will remain for six years after you have been discharged.

-A bankruptcy trustee is an individual who has been trained, licensed and regulated by the federal government to administer bankruptcy and proposal estates.
+A Licensed Insolvency Trustee is an individual who has been trained, licensed and regulated by the federal government to administer bankruptcy and proposal estates.

 How can I Rebuild my Financial Life after Personal Bankruptcy?